mrbrins82/mrbrins82.github.io/kaggle_titanic.md

 ```
 <center><img src="./assets/images/title_survival_prob.png" alt="title_survival" width="500" height="500" />
 </center>
-Let's make a new feature called _GoodTitle_ that separates high survivability titles from the others.
+Let's make a new feature called _GoodTitle_ that separates high survivability titles from the others, and then drop the _Title_ feature.
 ```python
 def is_good_title(x):
     if str(x) == 'Mrs.':